NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding9/README.rst

    #.
 For the mean values provided the natural period of the structure is **2.27** sec.
    #.
 The choice of COV percentages is for demonstrative purposes only.

    #.
-The exercise will use both the MDOF, :numref:`lblMDOF`,  and OpenSees, :numref:`lblOpenSeesSIM`, structural generators.
+The exercise will use both the MDOF, :numref:`lblMDOFSIM`,  and OpenSees, :numref:`lblOpenSeesSIM`, structural generators.
 For the OpenSees generator the following model script, :weuq-01:`Frame9Model.tcl <src/Frame9Model.tcl>`.

    .. literalinclude:: src/Frame9Model.tcl
       :language: tcl